kerns/commander-v/README.md

 ## Installation Steps

 1. Open Visual Studio Code
-2. Open the command palette (Mac: `Cmd+P` / Win: `Ctrl+P`) and type `ext install kerns.commander-v` and press `Enter` – or just search for "Commander V" in the extensions tab
+2. Search for "Commander V" in the extensions tab. **Or** open the command palette (Mac: `Cmd+P` / Win: `Ctrl+P`) and type `ext install kerns.commander-v` and press `Enter`
 3. Enjoy Commander V

 ## Usage

 1. In the VSC explorer sidebar, hold down `Ctrl` (Windows) or `Cmd` (Mac) and select multiple files
 2. Right-click on one of the selected files and choose `Commander V` from the context menu – or use the keyboard shortcut `Shift + Cmd + V` to trigger Commander V on the active tab
-3. The content of the selected files with an ASCII tree view of your project is merged and pushed to your clipboard
+3. The content of the selected files with an ASCII tree view of your project is pushed to your clipboard

 ![commander_v_notification](https://github.com/kerns/commander-v/assets/20254/930f0c95-ba3f-4e7d-9c3d-e9afecb0a92f)